DIRECT-PV-Systems/Solar-PV/docs/Use Cases and Component Specifications.md

     This use case if useful for all users who have some knowledge of python code or can use another employee to help them enalyze cost.
 The cost analysis will allow installers and power companies to make informed decisions on which systems have lower costs and which areas to focus on to lower cost and maintain sufficient performance.

 #### 3. Visualizations
-   Using a package such as GeoPandas, our software will be able to create maps for easily comparing factors such as efficiencies, companies, module tech, etc. These maps will give Power Companies, Investors and Purchasers the ability to easily view trends, with varying degrees of technical knowledge.
-This will involve code to create the visualizations with graphical elements to alter specific parts such as labels, markers, color coding, legends.
+   The visualization package consits of two components: Geocoding and Map Plotting

+   1. Geocoding:
+   In order to plot the locations in the dataset, the city and state locations need to be converted to latitude and longitude coordinates.
+This program takes the entire Tracking the dataframe as an input which includes most importantly for this program, the city and state location of each datapoint.
+It uses a combinations of a custom python package, Geopy, and Nominatim to output a new dataframe with latitude and longitude in sepearte columns for each datapoint.
+A jupyter notebook walks the user through how to complete the geocoding.
+This makes plotting viusualizations in the next step possible.

+   2. Map Plotting
+   A jupyter notebook is provided to the user to teach them how to plot visualizations using a sample dataset.
+This component takes a .csv file from the Tracking the Sun dataset as an input and outputs density heat maps and chropleth maps related to cost and efficiency.

-   The visualizations are most useful for users with limited to knowledge of python to get an overall idea of the costs and efficiencies based area of the United States.
+   The visualizations in included in the jupyter notebook are most useful for users with limited to knowledge of python to get an overall idea of the costs and efficiencies based on geographic areas of the United States.
 This is helpful for the investor to decide which areas would be the best to invest in based areas with high efficiencies, low cost, and potential for expansion.